wfjm/w11/doc/w11a_os_guide.md

     Notes:
-    - the letter after `-tu` is either the serial device number, denoted as `<dn>`, or the letter `D` for auto-detection of Digilent boards with a FT2232HQ based interface.
+    - the letter after `-tu` is either the serial device number, denoted as `<dn>`, or the letter `D` for auto-detection of Digilent boards with an FT2232HQ based interface.
       - for Arty A7, Basys3, Cmod A7, Nexys4, and Nexys A7 board simply use `D`
       - otherwise check with `ls /dev/ttyUSB*` to see what is available
       - `<dn>` is typically '1' if a single `FT2232HQ` based board is connected, like an Arty, Basys3, Cmod A7, or Nexys4.
-Initially two ttyUSB devices show up, the lower is for FPGA configuration and will disappear when the Vivado hardware server is used once.
+Initially, two ttyUSB devices show up, the lower is for FPGA configuration and will disappear when the Vivado hardware server is used once.
 The upper provides the data connection.